Tarynfo1/leaflet-challenge/README.md

 ***
 ### - Step 1.
 Retrieve dataset:

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualise.
-When a dataset is selected(such as "All Earthquakes from the Past 7 Days"), a JSON representation of that data will be displayed. the URL of this JSON is used to pull in the data for the visualisation.
+When a dataset is selected from the website (such as "All Earthquakes from the Past 7 Days"), a JSON representation of that data will be displayed. the URL of this JSON is used to pull in the data for the visualisation.

 ### - Step 2 Import and visualise the data by doing the following: